abbadata/css_selector_finder/README.md

   but it can not be clicked on.
 - May not work properly with some websites where event handling/CSS styles conflict with the tool's behavior.
+- On complex sites, may appear to hang since optimization can take a long time.
+Set "Optimized Min Length" to a higher value (e.g. 10), to speed things up at the cost of less optimization being done.

 ## Development